nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * If each of try, catch and finally blocks (of same try-catch) contains return statement, the finally return statement is the one executed.
 * finally block is always executed (even if exception thrown in try or catch) .
 But calling `System.exit(int)` method exits the JVM and might prevent the execution of finally block.
+* Multiple catch blocks : "The IndexOutOfBoundsException is handled by the first catch block.
+Inside this block, a new NullPointerException is thrown.
+As this exception is not thrown inside the try block, it will not be caught by any of the remaining catch blocks.
+It will actually be sent to the caller of the main() method after the finally block is executed.
+(Hence '4' in the output.)"

 #### Lambdas

 * `(ArrayList al) -> al.isEmpty()` is not accepted where `Predicate<List>` is expected.
+* `dList.forEach(x->{ x = x + 10; });` doesn't change the elements (of type Double) of dList. (ie - Same behavior as with regular method calls...)

 #### Primitive data types